ssl-hep/ServiceX/helm_charts/docs/development/contributing.md

 1. Set up a local development environment:
     - Decide which microservice (or Helm chart) you'd like to change, and locate the corresponding repository.
-    - If you are a not a member of the IRIS-HEP SSL, fork the repository.
+    - If you are a not a member of the `ssl-hep` GitHub organization, fork the repository.
     - Clone the (forked) repository to your local machine:
     ```